-All homework is due at noon on the due date, unless noted otherwise on the assignment.
-These will be graded and returned to you as quickly as possible; we'll try for three class periods, but can't guarantee it .
+All homework is due at 11:55PM on the due date, unless noted otherwise on the assignment.
+These will be graded and comments returned to you as quickly as possible; we'll try for three class periods, but can't guarantee it.

 For written homework, you must turn in an ASCII, a PostScript, or a PDF version of your answers (you can use any text processor you like to generate these).
+Please do not submit Microsoft Word files; since the readers may grade these on UNIX-based and Linux systems, they will not be able to read those files.
 If you submit PostScript, please be sure the file will print on our department printers (use ghostscript or gs to check this; if it displays the file properly, the file should print correctly).
-If your file is a postscript file, choose a name that ends in ".ps".
+If your file is a PostScript file, choose a name that ends in ".ps".
 If it is an ASCII file, please choose a name that ends in ".txt".
 If your file is a PDF file, choose a name that ends in ".pdf".